Understanding Customer Churn

 X2 --> Logistic regression--> 1 or 0

-where,1-customer will unsubscribe
+where the 1-customer will unsubscribe

 0-customer won’t unsubscribe

-Categorical variables- These are variables that have categories among themselves but no inherent ordering between them.For example, population can be categorised into various age groups say 0-20 years,21-40 years, 41-60 years, 61-80 years for analysis of consumption of internet data per day.
+Categorical variables- These are variables that have categories among themselves but no inherent ordering between them.
+For example, the population can be categorized into various age groups say 0-20 years,21-40 years, 41-60 years, and 61-80 years for analysis of consumption of internet data per day.
 As we can see, the categorical variable of age group is created by segregating the population into age groups & there is no inherent ranking in the age group.

-Ordinal Variables- Similar to a categorical variable is an ordinal variable.The distinction between the two is that the categories have a simple ordering.For example, suppose you have an economic status variable with three categories.Besides being able to classify individuals into these three categories, the categories may be ordered as low, medium and strong.
+Ordinal Variables- Similar to a categorical variable is an ordinal variable.
+The distinction between the two is that the categories have a simple ordering.
+For example, suppose you have an economic status variable with three categories.
+Besides being able to classify individuals into these three categories, the categories may be ordered as low, medium, and strong.

-2) Cox regression- Cox regression (or proportional hazards regression) is a way of investigating the effects of various variables when a single occurrence takes place.The aim of the model is to assess the influence of several factors on survival at the same time.In other words, it enables us to analyse how defined variables affect the rate of occurrence of a specific event (e.g., illness, death) at a specific point in time.This amount is usually referred to as the danger intensity.The aim of the model is to assess the influence of several factors on survival at the same time.
-In other words, it enables us to analyse how defined variables affect the rate of occurrence of a specific event (e.g., illness, death) at a specific point in time.
+2) Cox regression- Cox regression (or proportional hazards regression) is a way of investigating the effects of various variables when a single occurrence takes place.
+The aim of the model is to assess the influence of several factors on survival at the same time.
+In other words, it enables us to analyze how defined variables affect the rate of occurrence of a specific event (e.g., illness, death) at a specific point in time.
 This amount is usually referred to as the danger intensity.
-In the literature on survival-analysis, predictor variables (or factors) are typically called covariates.In short, it is possible to view the hazard feature as the chance of dying at t-time.
+The aim of the model is to assess the influence of several factors on survival at the same time.
+In other words, it enables us to analyze how defined variables affect the rate of occurrence of a specific event (e.g., illness, death) at a specific point in time.
+This amount is usually referred to as the danger intensity.
+In the literature on survival analysis, predictor variables (or factors) are typically called covariates.
+In short, it is possible to view the hazard feature as the chance of dying at t-time.

-For churn analysis, the churn will be hazard feature & the factors included in the hypothesis will be covariates.
+For churn analysis, the churn will be a hazard feature & the factors included in the hypothesis will be covariates.

-Both methods are extensively used & very reliable.Selection of method depends upon data type & output requirement.
+Both methods are extensively used & very reliable.
+Selection of method depends upon data type & output requirement.

-Churn is one of the major reasons behind lowered profit henceforth low ROI of the company.
-The analysis will hence improve profitability alongside customer satisfaction, lowered customer acquisition costs.This can be applied across a broad range of industries in an environment where increased competition has reduced the perceived differences of product offerings.
+Churn Analytics is the solution for identifying reasons for customer attrition/churn.
+It can pinpoint the underlying factors behind the churn & hence will provide the decision makers a direction to devise the strategy for reducing churn Churn is one of the major reasons behind lowered profit henceforth low ROI of the company.
+The analysis will hence improve profitability alongside customer satisfaction and lower customer acquisition costs.
+This can be applied across a broad range of industries in an environment where increased competition has reduced the perceived differences in product offerings.